 Red Giant is a mustard green and one of our favourites.
 Mustard greens are packed with energy-boosting, heart-healthy, disease-fighting nutrients.
 These greens are a delicious source of calcium, magnesium, folic acid and vitamin K, important for bone health.
 These guys (when large and bunched, not baby) can have a real kick!
 We recommend cooking them down to ease the bite they can have.
 Think coconut curry with greens...

 Swiss chard is a member of the beet family and has a beautiful earthy flavour.
 It comes in a variety of colours; white to all the colours of the rainbow.
-Swiss chard is high in potassium, vitamin A, and vitamin B.
+Swiss chard is high in potassium, vitamin A, and vitamin B. We recommend cooking chard if you are including the stems since they can be very bitter but loose the bitterness during cooking.
+The leaves alone (stems removed) are fine eating raw.

 Vivid Choi Pac Choy has bright green leaves tinged with purple and with purple veins.
 This crunchy and succulent green has a flavour similar to pac choy but with more leaf and less stem.
 It is a good amount of nutrients and is low in calories.